 Clients are much more sensitive to office rent prices in recessionary times than to any other component of the revenue mix.
 The operators that provided a one-size fits all package, with no breakdown between rent and support service charges, were often affected the most.

-Virtual Office Business: An Anti-Recessionary Hedge for Serviced Office Providers
+Virtual Office Business: An Anti-Recessionary Hedge for Flexible Office Space Providers

 Value and Limits of the Benchmarks Used in This Blog

 The industry data used here was extracted from the 2013 Financial Survey conducted every year by the Global Workspace Association.
-The survey is skewed towards US office business centers that represented the vast majority of the 391 locations that responded, which also included some coworking and international operators.
+The survey is skewed towards US flexible office spaces that represented the vast majority of the 391 locations that responded, which also included some coworking and international operators.